diodon/QIMOS/Code/Python/README.md

 ## Extract one variable from hourly LTSP

 This function will extract one variable (e.g. TEMP) from the ragged array structured hourly LTPS and returns a netCDF file with NOMINAL_DEPTH and TIME as dimensions in a rectangular array.
-TO run the function, call it from a python script with the following arguments:
+The attributes of the original file are preserved and updated.
+To run the function, call it from a python script with the following arguments:

 `extractVariable.py`